RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/6-Human Resources/employees/employees.md

 # Employees

-The Employees table provides a place for you to list all your current and past employees.
-This can be your businesses Single Source of Truth when it comes to employee records.
-This table has many built in fields that you may want to keep relating to your employees, from ABN to postal address and the built in capacity to store employee documents against the record, such Super confirmation or other vital information
+The Employees table provides a place for you to list all your past and current employees, and is designed to be your business's Source of Truth when it comes to employee records.

+This table has many built in fields relating to employees, from postal address, emergency contact information, and the employee's role.
+You can also store employee documents against the record, such as their Superannuation confirmation, or other vital information.